© Copyright ResourcefulManager

 Have you noticed that one of your best employees is butting heads a lot with another employee?
 If so, it may behoove you to find out what’s going on and help resolve the matter.
 If the relationship if left to fester and become toxic, it may cost you a valuable employee.

-11) Reassigns Tasks To Others
+11) Reassigns Tasks to Others

 Is one of your team players suddenly delegating his work to others?
 He may know something you don’t, like he’s interviewing for a new job.
 Unless you’ve authorized the reassignments, call him on it.
 It’s your right to find out why he is lessening his workload.
 Maybe it’s a medical issue or maybe he’s got one foot out the door already.